In March of 2020, as shelter in place orders kicked in, I started my pitch deck and brought together my founding team.

 What worked for me was strategic sequencing: ranking potential investors from most desired to least; my list included 56 firms that could potentially lead among a total of 118 individuals and firms.

-As an aside, this is also the period to weave in angels and small checks from firms that won’t lead into the mix.
+As an aside, this is also the period to weave in angels and small checks from firms that won’t lead the round into the mix.

 Step Five: Pitch, pitch, pitch (and pitch again)